Services in Calgary

 Some red flags of problematic gambling include:

-The initial 1-2 sessions will involve gathering as much background information as possible about you, including: Strengths, available coping network and tools, challenges, as well as information about your relationship with gambling.
+The initial 1-2 sessions will involve gathering as much background information as possible about you, including: Strengths, available coping network and tools, challenges, as well as information about your or your loved one’s relationship with gambling.

-Information is gathered to know about all parts of you, not just your relationship with gambling.
-Gambling counselling is about much more than your engagement with the behaviour, as gambling typically starts to increase for a variety of reasons and there will be many areas of life that you can start to address to support a reduction in gambling, such as relationships, feelings processing, physical health, sleep hygiene, financial planning, and more.
+Information is gathered to know about all parts of you.
+Gambling counselling is about much more than your or your loved one’s engagement with the behaviour, as gambling typically starts to increase for a variety of reasons and there will be many areas of life that you can start to address to support a reduction in gambling, such as relationships, feelings processing, physical health, sleep hygiene, financial planning, and more.

-Paige Abbott has been trained in Cognitive-Behavioural Therapy as well as Acceptance and Commitment Therapy (ACT) and also incorporates elements of solution-focused therapy, motivational interviewing, and Twelve Step Facilitation into her sessions.
+Paige Abbott is a therapist that has been trained in Cognitive Behavioral Therapy (CBT) as well as Acceptance and Commitment Therapy (ACT) and also incorporates elements of solution-focused therapy, motivational interviewing, and Twelve Step Facilitation into her sessions.
 Follow-up appointments generally involve a check-in to see presenting issues and immediate things that have come up that you may want to process, follow-up on any suggestions provided in past appointments to get an idea of progress as well as roadblocks that are coming up, followed by more in-depth exploration of challenges, patterns, and coping.
 Sessions are active and engaged as Paige likes to ask lots of questions and provide reflections, challenges, and psychoeducation along the way.
 At any point if the therapeutic approach or goals need to be changed, please speak up and this will be processed.
 Sessions come from a non-judgmental, compassionate, empathetic place.
-We are here to support you in doing different and being different.

 During and after this period of detoxification, recovery action will be occurring.
 This can mean an exploration of underlying patterns and vulnerabilities, getting to understand triggers, identify other areas where compulsive or addictive behaviour may be active, as well as starting to explore and spend time developing relationship with self.
 Relationships will continue during this time but may look different as you start to detach from environments and people who bring with them a higher risk of exposure to gambling and triggers.
 The first 3-6 months of recovery will be a period of tremendous growth and feeling; it is often uncomfortable and is a vulnerable time where the likelihood of relapse is high.
 Withdrawal and change are uncomfortable, but they come with great benefit.
 After six months, changes are more established and have become routine so things feel less effortful.
 The lifelong work involves continued awareness of triggers, vulnerabilities, boundaries, and ongoing development of relationship with self.